-- 1. The auditors' report expressed an unmodified opinion on the financial statements of the DeSoto Parish Clerk of Court as of and for the year June 30, 2022. - 2.
-No significant deficiencies or material weaknesses in internal controls were reported relating to the audit of the financial statements. - 3.
-No instances of noncompliance material to the financial statements of the DeSoto Parish Clerk of Court were reported.
+- 1. The auditors' report expressed an unmodified opinion on the financial statements of the DeSoto Parish Clerk of Court as of and for the year June 30, 2023. - 2.
+One significant deficiencies and no material weaknesses in internal controls were reported relating to the audit of the financial statements. - 3.
+Two instances of noncompliance material to the financial statements of the DeSoto Parish Clerk of Court were reported.